p0nce/console-colors/README.md

 You have no excuse anymore not to have colors in your terminal.

-_If it's worth having a command-line, then it's worth having colours. - Adam Smith, Wealth of Nations_
+_If it's worth having a command-line, then it's worth having colours._